-The following is a brief description of the paradigm employed in Transmodern Spiritual Life Consultation.
+The following is a brief description of the Transmodern Spirituality paradigm.
 This is to provide a more complete understanding of its conceptualization of reality and its implications for spiritual practice.
-Additionally, it is hoped this explanation will build upon your understanding of the relationship between consciousness, behavior, and spirituality to better address challenges inherent to living in the mundane world heavily influenced by scientism.
+It is hoped this explanation will build upon your understanding of the relationship between consciousness, behavior, and spirituality to better address challenges inherent to living in the mundane world heavily influenced by scientism.
 Hopefully it will enhance your wisdom, enabling you to evaluate and if desired refine your spiritual practice, helping you to progress on your spiritual journey.
-The description should also serve to help you decide what essays, articles, and reflections you may find useful on this website.

 Transmodern Spirituality is founded on several basic principles.
 The primary one is that integration provides a better means of knowing truth than does the divisiveness of postmodern pluralism.
 It respects the truth and diversity of scientific, religious, and spiritual worldviews while also integrating the principles and practices from different religious and spiritual traditions.
 In doing so it provides a common language to understand, translate, and integrate these different paradigms.
 This integration emphasizes their commonalities, and reconciles them with the conflicting differences inherent in these paradigms.
 Given that so many of us use everyday psychology to comprehend our world this proves especially important regarding spirituality and psychology.
 The second principle inherent in Transmodern Spirituality is the recognition that psychology’s concept of self-actualization must be reconciled with spirituality’s concept of self-realization.
 They often support one another in healthy human development, and this health contributes to one being the best human being one can be, both personally and socially.
 In this regard one’s personal growth and wellbeing is an integral part of spiritual practice.
 Satisfaction and fulfillment in one’s daily routine, including wellbeing in family, vocation, and community, with development toward self-actualization are elements of this model.
 An emphasis is placed on monitoring one’s mental-emotional-behavioral wellbeing and spiritual health, improving one’s personal life skills, refining one’s spiritual beliefs and practices, and coping with or solving the challenges, impasses, and crises inherent in life and in spiritual practice.
 Thirdly, because of its diverse, yet integrated nature Transmodern Spirituality can stand alone as a method of spiritual practice or it can be used to comprehend the theology and practice of other traditions.
 In this regard it can be understood as a meta-model, i.e. a model of models, that can be used to improve one’s traditional practice in Transmodern times or successfully organize one’s eclectic personal theology and practice.
 Furthermore it recognizes that all religious and spiritual practices are personal and unique, and that as long as they meet pragmatic criteria of wellbeing, spiritual development, and no harm to self or others, personal interpretations and unique practice of one’s spirituality are valid.
 This idea is consistent with Participatory Spirituality (J. Ferrer, 2002) and readers are encouraged to explore this work.